 Comparing Vietnam's actual electricity mix over time versus Myanmar's planned electricity mix shows the different approach of the two countries (see Figure 4).
 Remarkably, contemporary Myanmar aligns with 1995 Vietnam on several key statistics: income per capita, electricity consumption per capita, and share of hydropower in electricity generation.
 To ween off its dependence on hydropower, Vietnam made a large investment into gas between 1995 and 2003.
-The latest Energy Master Plan shows Myanmar reducing its reliance through greater coal consumption instead.
+Current plans from the Ministry of Electric Power (MOEP) show Myanmar reducing its reliance through greater coal consumption instead.7